← Back to Blog

 By night 3, the urge diminishes significantly.
 By week 2, most people report falling asleep within 15-20 minutes instead of the usual 60-90.
 And here is the thing you will notice most: your mornings feel different.
 Instead of waking up groggy from 5 hours of TikTok-interrupted sleep, you wake up after 7-8 hours of actual rest.

 You do not have to delete TikTok.
 You just need it off your phone between bedtime and morning.
-Set the timer, let automation handle the discipline, and get your sleep back.
+There are several apps that can enforce this for you — pick one, set your bedtime, and get your sleep back.

 Ready to sleep better?